 This specialization prepares students to address the needs of vulnerable children, youth and families from the earliest years of childhood through adolescence and the transition to adulthood.
-Course work focuses on promoting wellness and preventing trauma, as well as which kinds of service programs are showing the best results for families with different makeups from a variety of racial, ethnic and socioeconomic groups.
+Course work focuses on promoting wellness and preventing trauma, as well as which kinds of service programs are showing the best results for families from a variety of racial, ethnic and socioeconomic groups.
 Students are trained to serve families in a variety of service settings, including health, mental health, early education, schools, child welfare and juvenile justice.

 Adult Mental Health and Wellness (AMHW)

 This specialization is focused on enhancing the health and well-being of younger and older adults within families, agencies, institutions, communities and other environments, and eliminating disparities.
 The curriculum offers course work in mental health and substance use, integrated primary and behavioral health care, wellness and recovery, promotion of healthy aging, social welfare policy, and program and policy evaluation and analysis.